Clal Biotechnology Industries

 Series D in 2020

-Sight Diagnostics Ltd. is a medical device company based in Tel Aviv, Israel, focused on advancing blood diagnostics through the integration of machine vision and artificial intelligence.
-The company has developed a platform that utilizes digital fluorescent microscopy and computer vision algorithms to diagnose various blood diseases.
-Its flagship product, Parasight, is designed for malaria detection and has been used in nearly one million tests across 24 countries, although it is not available for sale in the United States.
-Additionally, Sight Diagnostics has introduced the Sight OLO, a blood analyzer that requires only two drops of blood from a finger prick or venous sample to deliver lab-grade Complete Blood Count results within minutes.
-With a presence in the UK, the US, and Israel, Sight Diagnostics is expanding its commercial footprint across five continents, aiming to enhance healthcare through fast and accurate blood testing solutions.
+Sight Diagnostics Ltd. is a medical device company based in Tel Aviv, Israel, that specializes in blood diagnostics using advanced computer vision technology.
+The company focuses on improving health outcomes with rapid, accurate, and convenient diagnostic solutions.
+His flagship product, Parasight, is a malaria detection device that has performed nearly one million tests across 24 countries, though it is not available for sale in the United States.
+Sight Diagnostics has also developed Sight OLO, an FDA-cleared blood analyzer that requires only two drops of blood to deliver lab-grade Complete Blood Count results within minutes.
+Combining machine vision, AI, and innovations in multiple scientific fields, Sight Diagnostics aims to facilitate effective healthcare delivery and expand its commercial presence across five continents.

 Cadent Therapeutics